moutend/mediumctl/README.md

 In the example above, first heading level 1 element `# Title of the article` will be treated as heading level 1.
 However, second and third heading level 1 elements are treated as heading level 2.
-This is the specification of Medium API and you cannot change this behavior

-Note that only the first heading level 1 is treated as heading level 1.
-I recommend you to specify the first heading level 1 as same as title of the article.
+I recommend you to specify the first heading level 1 as same as title of the article to avoid confusion.

 ## API limitation